Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 # ps5-bdjb-modified-ISOs
 Modified ISOs for 6.xx and 7.xx

-me myself i am on 7.61
+i am on 7.61 so thats the firmware version i test on

 Contact me on discord: Viktorious_x for feedback